microsoft/botbuilder-tools/packages/MSBot/docs/update-service.md

 ## Updating Service
-To update a service with new information you can use the msbot update set of commands
+To update a service with new information you can use msbot update commands.
+Example updates including changing the LUIS application version information in the .bot file or keys etc.

 ```shell
 msbot update [serviceType] --[requiredArg] [value]